COVID-19 Tips to Properly clean your Stethoscope. There’s a lot of suffering that health personnel has endured during the Covid-19 epidemic.

 More than one quarter (22.4 percent) stated that they do not clean their stethoscopes.
 Incredibly that only 3.9 percent of respondents said, they cleaned their stethoscopes after each patient exam.

 This quick guide will look at the ideal and most effective method for keeping your stethoscope clean in the Covid times.

-While it may be tempting to wipe the instrument down using hand sanitizers but this is not the best method of cleaning your instrument.
+While it may be tempting to wipe the instrument down using hand sanitizers, this is not the best cleaning method.

-It is not possible to guarantee the elimination of harmful bacteria with this method.
-Additionally, the ingredients included in the formula used to make the cleaning agent may cause damage to the parts of the stethoscope in the course of time (the tubing is the most vulnerable).
+It is impossible to guarantee the elimination of harmful bacteria with this method.
+Additionally, the ingredients included in the formula used to make the cleaning agent may cause damage to the parts of the stethoscope over the course of time (the tubing is the most vulnerable).

 As we all know that during the pandemic, it is crucial that the stethoscope be thoroughly cleaned after each patient exam.

 What’s the Most Efficient Way to Accomplish This?

 If you have a Littmann stethoscope (which, let’s face it, is easily the most well-known brand of stethoscopes currently available), There’s actually specific information on their site.

 They suggest these cleaning solutions for each of their models:

 70 70% isopropyl alcohol ruby alcohol (pads or bottles)